Netflix/blesk/README.md

 Netflix blesk is a lightweight client for pushing notifications to web based applications/sites.

-Here is a sample request/response for a sample app called 'myApp'
+For now, we are only releasing the client portion of Blesk.
+Here is a sample request/response expected from the server side portion.

-request endpoint:
+request endpoint (for an app named myApp):
 ```text
 GET https://bleskServer/api/v1/app/myApp
 ```